 Leadership is critical as every business becomes a technology business

 TORONTO and NEW YORK; Feb.
 25, 2021 – According to the Accenture Technology Vision 2021, technology was a lifeline during the global pandemic—enabling new ways of working and doing business, creating new interactions and experiences, and improving health and safety.
 Technology forever changed expectations and behaviours and created entirely new realities across every industry.
-As companies shift from reacting to the crisis, to reinventing what comes next, the boldest, most visionary leaders—those who use technology to master change—will define the future, says the 21st annual report from Accenture (NYSE: ACN) predicting the key technology trends that will shape businesses and industries over the next three years.
+As companies shift from reacting to the crisis, to reinventing what comes next, the boldest, most visionary leaders—those who use technology to become an expert at change—will define the future, says the 21st annual report from Accenture (NYSE: ACN) predicting the key technology trends that will shape businesses and industries over the next three years.

-The report, “Leaders Wanted: Masters of Change at a Moment of Truth,” outlines how leading enterprises are compressing a decade of digital transformation into one or two years.
+The report, “Leaders Wanted: Experts at Change at a Moment of Truth,” outlines how leading enterprises are compressing a decade of digital transformation into one or two years.
 Relying on a strong digital core to adapt and innovate at lightning speed, leaders are growing revenues 5x faster than laggards today, versus only 2x faster between 2015 to 2018, according to Accenture research.
 The result is a wave of companies racing to reinvent themselves and use technology innovations to shape the new realities they face.

 “The global pandemic pushed a giant fast forward button to the future.
 Many organizations stepped up to use technology in extraordinary ways to keep their businesses and communities running—at a pace they thought previously impossible—while others faced the stark reality of their shortcomings, lacking the digital foundation needed to rapidly pivot,” said Paul Daugherty, group chief executive - Technology and chief technology officer at Accenture.
 “We now have a once-in-a-generation opportunity to turn this moment of truth for technology into a moment of trust—embracing the power of exponential technology change to completely reimagine and rebuild the future of business and human experience.”